 The American Society of Addiction Medicine (ASAM), defines addiction as:

 Wikipedia defines self-harm as:

 Therefore, physically speaking, the disease of addiction fits the definition of self-harm.
 Physical effects of addiction to drugs and alcohol can range from mild, short-term effects such as experiencing a hangover, to more severe long-term and fatal conditions such as cirrhosis of the liver.

 Furthermore, much like other forms of self-harm, addiction can have far-reaching effects beyond that of the physical realm.
 Substance abuse can often be the cause or result of mental illnesses, thus leading to the co-occurrence of the two disorders.
-Also, eating disorders are co-occurring disorders which often manifest along with a substance abuse disorder.
+Also, eating disorders are co-occurring disorders that often manifest along with a substance abuse disorder.

 Self-Harm Awareness and Addiction Awareness is Key

-The repetitive and compulsive nature of self-harm is evident in addictive behaviors such as binge-drinking and drug overdose.
+The repetitive and compulsive nature of self-harm is evident in addictive behaviors such as binge drinking and drug overdose.
 The pattern continues as the behavior becomes more harmful over time.
-The harm that can even lead to death.
+The harm can even lead to death.
 In addition, the affected individual feels a short-term sense of fulfillment in each act of self-harm, whatever it may be, thus leading to the necessity of continuing to give in to addictive temptation.

 In conclusion, about the disease of addiction and the consequences of self-harm, awareness, and understanding are critical.
 The only way to put an end to the pain and suffering of so many people is to break the stigma.
-People who are struggling with mental illness, substance abuse disorders and other forms of self-harm should know that help is readily available.
+People who are struggling with mental illness, substance abuse disorders, and other forms of self-harm should know that help is readily available.
 We should be encouraging them to seek it.
 Society as a whole must cease demonizing and shunning individuals who suffer from what is often considered an invisible disease.
 We must treat the mind with as much care and importance as we do for physical and visible ailments.